mkoura/antithesis/cli/docs/real-world.md

 ```

 This token is unique for a system.
 It enables all the actors to collaborate.
 It needs to be shared by some means with users.
-For example, the one that has been created (currently on preprod) for this project (an interface the the Antithesis instance managed by Cardano Foundation) is provided in the README.md.
+For example, the one that has been created (currently on preprod) for this project (an interface the the Antithesis instance managed by Cardano Foundation) is provided in the [README][README].
 In order to "connect" to this interface all roles need to set the ANTI_TOKEN_ID environment variable to the value that was returned by the above command.

 Then, the agent must configure this interface on-chain, in particular test durations and the public key hash of the agent: